Sigma SD Quattro

 The Quattro series uses a modified Foveon sensor with different resolutions for each layer.

-According to Sigma the detail level is retained, but honestly, I don't know.
+According to Sigma the detail level is retained, but honestly, the Merrill looks better.

 I just got an SD Quattro (not the H model).